 On top of these 2 slime blocks, you will be placing 2 sticky pistons.
 On the right slime block, you will place an upward-facing piston, and on the left slime block, you will place a downward-facing piston.
 Dig any temporary holes to place these in the correct way seen below.

 With the bottom-most observer block on your right place, a regular piston diagonally to it with its face pointing towards you, as seen in the picture below.
-Leave the space in front of the observer block with the piston touching its corner.
-Behind this piston place a stone block, there should be one row of space behind this stone block and the back wall.
+Leave the space before the observer block with the piston touching its corner.
+Behind this piston, place a stone block, there should be one row of space behind this stone block and the back wall.

 Select redstone dust and add it to the staircase stone blocks, all three of them minus the floating block.

-Add a button to the floating stone block and should face the elevator floor we have previously created.
-Do not press the button yet otherwise the whole elevator contraption will be rocketed into the sky and lost forever.
+Add a button to the floating stone block which should face the elevator floor we have previously created.
+Do not press the button yet otherwise, the whole elevator contraption will be rocketed into the sky and lost forever.

-Activate the elevator from the button we have created before to make it travel and stop at the floating obsidian block.
-From here move to the point where both the observer block’s face is directed toward you.
-Then place a temporary block on the right side of the top observer block and place a piston right next to it facing to the left, exact location seen below.
+Activate the elevator from the button we have created to make it travel and stop at the floating obsidian block.
+From here, move to the point where the observer block’s face is directed toward you.
+Then place a temporary block on the right side of the top observer block and place a piston right next to it facing to the left, the exact location has seen below.

-Remove the placeholder block after placing the piston which will create a floating piston.
+Remove the placeholder block after placing the piston, creating a floating piston.

-On top of the rightmost block in this row place 2 more blocks and remove the middle one whereby the topmost block will be floating in the air.
-See the picture below for exact referencing.
+On top of the rightmost block in this row, place 2 more blocks and remove the middle one, whereby the topmost block will be floating in the air.
+See the picture below for exact reference.

-On the floating stone block place a button that’s facing toward the elevator’s floor, this button will act as a down button for the elevator.
+On the floating stone block, place a button that faces toward the elevator’s floor; this button will act as a down button for the elevator.

-This elevator is piston-based and there are more ways of making elevators in Minecraft.
-This had the most mechanical feel to it so we like this way better as opposed to the water-based elevators that rely on water’s swimming properties to move around.
+This elevator is piston-based, and there are more ways of making elevators in Minecraft.
+This had the most mechanical feel to it, so we liked this way better than the water-based elevators that rely on water’s swimming properties to move around.